cagla-su/Free-Privacy-Guide/README.md

       - `Paranoid Android`
       - `ReloadedOS`
     - My personal suggestion is **CrDroid** since it is **not too barebone** that needs configuration and it has **highly customizable tools** and it has **some of the CAF optimizations**.
 Also from my personal experiences, my **Xiaomi Redmi Note 8** runs perfectly in terms of smooth performance and good battery life **only on CrDroid**.
 Also, CrDroid ROM **is maintained for lots of devices**.
 Assuming you installed CrDroid, let's continue.
     - CrDroid doesn't have **Google Play Services** installed which means you are **unable** to use **location services, google play applications and push notifications**.
-That's why, I suggest you to use **MicroG**
+That's why, I suggest you to use **MicroG**.
+You can check [my MicroG Guide](https://github.com/cutiepenguins/MicroG-Guide) if you're interested.

-### MicroG
-- MicroG is an **open source re-implementation of Google services and libraries** that respects your privacy and all you have to do is **installing .apk files from the** [website](https://microg.org/download.html).
-It is so easy!
-Also, **Huawei** devices can also use MicroG!
-However, if you want to use MicroG on **another custom ROM**, you should take a look at [this article](https://github.com/microg/GmsCore/wiki/Signature-Spoofing), otherwise, MicroG **won't work** on your device!!!
-  - After installing MicroG, you should change **microG Settings app's** battery optimization to `Unrestricted`.
-    - Next, simply log in your Google account inside the app and open your system's **Settings** app.
-      - After opening settings, go to `Passwords, passkeys & autofill` and click on your google account.
-Next, go to `Account preferences` and enable the two options you see.
-    - Now go back to **microG Settings app** and enable **Google device registration, Cloud Messaging and Google SafetyNet**.
-      - For Location modules, you need to install `Nominatim` from **F-Droid**.
-This is mandatory to be able to use maps.
-      - For the network-based geolocation module, I suggest you to install `Apple UnifiedNlp Backend` and `Local NLP Backend` from **F-Droid**.
-After installing, go back to **microG Settings app** and go to `Location modules`, next, enable `Nominatim`, `Local NLP Backend` and `Apple Wi-Fi`.
-        - Apple UnifiedNlp Backend is **proprietary** but as you might know, maps are not joke.
-So, we have to search for the best option possible.
-Apple's option is the only viable one in this case.
-But it's okay because Apple will only have your map data, not your personal data.
- - The last step after configuring MicroG is installing a **store app**.
-My suggestion is [Aurora Store](https://auroraoss.com/), it's an **open source Play Store alternative** and it **doesn't send any telemetry to Google**.
-- After these steps, that's all you could do for an android experience with privacy.
+      - After installing MicroG, that's all you could do for an android experience with privacy.
-## Other Methods
+## Other Methods (Regardless of Operating Systems)
 - **Using a Private DNS:** My suggestions are using either [WARP](https://one.one.one.one/) or [NextDNS](https://nextdns.io/)
 - **Using a VPN:** Free VPNs don't provide **enough privacy**, however [ProtonVPN](https://protonvpn.com/) is an exception.
 You can use it comfortably.
 - **Using an E-Mail Client:**.
 My suggestion is using [Thunderbird](https://www.thunderbird.net/en-US/).
 - **Using a 2FA (Two Factor Authenticator):** My suggestion is using [Ente Auth](https://ente.io/auth/), it is **open source and free**.
 - **Using an Ad Blocker:** If you're using **Android**, I suggest you to use [AdAway](https://f-droid.org/en/packages/org.adaway/).
 For your **web browser**, [uBlock Origin](https://ublockorigin.com/) is the only viable option.
   - However if you're using a **Chromium based** browser such as Chrome, Edge, Arc etc. installing an ad blocker from **Google Web Store** will not work!
 You should use a **Firefox based** browser for full functionality.
 For further information, visit [uBlock Origin Wiki](https://www.reddit.com/r/uBlockOrigin/wiki/index/).
-### Some Alternatives
+### Some Privacy Focused and/or Open Source Alternatives
 - **Google Search Engine** `-` **DuckDuckGo**
 - **Google Chrome** `-` **Firefox or any Firefox based browser.
 My suggestion is using Zen Browser**
 - **Google Play Store** `-` **Aurora Store and F-Droid**